CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-10.md

 In this lab, you will implement App Governance in Microsoft Defender for Cloud Apps to detect and mitigate risks from OAuth applications.
 You will review high-risk apps with elevated permissions, create a custom detection policy targeting unverified publishers and highly privileged permissions, and configure automated remediation actions such as disabling risky apps.

-> **⚠ Important Usage Guidance:** App Governance detection policies may take several minutes to trigger.
-If incidents or flagged apps do not appear immediately, wait and refresh the page before rechecking.
+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. On the **Microsoft Defender portal**, in the left menu, go to **Cloud apps (1)** > **Governance log (2)** and select the **AuditLogApp (3)** from the listed apps.